yosemitebandit/vebsite/content/notes/recipes.md

 * [salad lyonnaise](http://cooking.nytimes.com/recipes/1013180-salade-lyonnaise) -- very nice, a hearty meal
 * sweet potato quesadillas and Brazilian onion salsa from the Moosewood cookbook -- lots of grating and chopping, but they were a good combo!
+* also from Moosewood, the espresso / mascarpone / brandy pudding (mousse?) was very nice, but the gorgonzola / cream cheese / hazelnut dip was less of a hit (though not a bad spread)

 #### things that look interesting